IBM/universal-connectors/docs/general topics/Notes_for_UC_plug-in_developers.md

 * Remove hardcoding of values, cerificates, passwords use in the repository.
 * Add dependencies into gradle.build, not JARS in libs
 * Change UI part, mostly. traffic utils (sql folder) should be used for unique datasources that do not have SQL syntax.
-* Connection to cloud - certificate ….
+* Create Connection to cloud and add necessary certificates if needed.
 * Create Jenkins job to test the automation
 * Initiate demo when the automation test is ready.
 Add README.